 Read More: Best Existential Movies of All Time

-A fictional take on an assassination attempt on Hitler’s life blended with Quentin Tarantino’s quirkiness and immortalized by the performance of Christoph Waltz – that’s ‘Inglorious Basterds’ for you.
-Told in a linear pattern but interlaced with smaller events with perspective to the bigger story that leads to Hitler’s assassination, this is an epic tale.
+A fictional take on an assassination attempt on Hitler’s life blended with Quentin Tarantino‘s quirkiness and immortalized by the performance of Christoph Waltz – that’s ‘Inglourious Basterds’ for you.
+Told in a linear pattern but interlaced with smaller events with perspective to the bigger story that leads to Hitler’s assassination, this is a truly epic tale.
 From Col. Hans Landa to Shoshana to Fredrick Zoller to First Lt.
-Aldo Raine, each character is etched so well that you reach out to know more about them.
-Christoph Waltz won the academy award and the BAFTA in the supporting actor segment and the best actor in Cannes for his portrayal of the much hated Col. Hans Landa.
+Aldo Raine, each character is etched so well that you get to know a lot about them.
+Christoph Waltz won the Academy Award and the BAFTA in the supporting actor segment and the best actor in Cannes for his portrayal of the much hated Col. Hans Landa.